PierreDuc/ts-method-cache/README.md

 # TypeScript Method Cache

 Method cache using decorators for TypeScript.
 This comes in handy for a quick and easy to implement caching mechanism for obtaining static data from an API or other databases.

+The current storage methods are:

+- Memory Cache *clears after browser refresh or restart*
+- Session Cache *clears after closing the browser (cannot be used inside node)*
+- Storage Cache *clears after clearing the storage (uses node-localstorage inside node)*

 ## Prerequisites